 The Board considers the independence of directors having regard to the relationships listed in Box 2.3 of the Principles & Recommendations.
-During the reporting period, the sole independent director of the Company was Malcolm Randall.
-Mr Randall has been on the Board since 2003 as a none-executive director.
+During the Reporting Period, the independent directors of the Company were Malcolm Randall (for the entire Reporting Period) and Rick Crabb (appointed on 20 November 2017).

+Mr Randall has been a member of the Board for approximately 15 years, having been appointed on 8 September 2003.
 The Board has considered Mr Randall's independence, and notwithstanding his length of service on the Board, the Board considers that Mr Randall is sufficiently independent because he is not a member of management, he is free of any business or other relationship that could materially interfere with the independent exercise of his judgement and consistently makes decisions that are in the best interests of the Company.
-Accordingly, the Board considers Mr Randall to be an independent director.
+Accordingly, the Board considers Mr Randall to be an independent director

-The length of service of each director is set out in the Directors' Report on pages 25 to 26 of the Company's 2016 Annual Report.
+The length of service of each director Is set out in the table below: